Inferno (Judges Guild)

 Inferno is an adventure for fantasy role-playing games published by Judges Guild in 1980.

 Plot summary

-Inferno is a scenario for character levels 10-14, set in the first four circles of Hell as described by Dante.
-It includes new devils.
-This is an AD&D adaptation of the first four rings of Dante's Inferno.
+Inferno is an adventure scenario intended for player characters of levels 10-14, which takes place in the first four circles of Hell as detailed in the works of Dante, with statistics for new devils.
+This module adapts the encounters from the first four rings of the Inferno.

-This module was planned as half of a set and covers only the first four circles of a Dante-type inferno.
-The second part was planned for release late in 1980.
-The introduction gives credit to Dante and then notes that the placement of the Archdevils in the Monster Manual are in the wrong circles of Hell.

 Publication history

 Inferno was written by Geoffry O. Dale, with illustrations by Kevin Siembieda, and was published by Judges Guild in 1980 as a 64-page book.

-The planned sequels covering the lower levels never appeared.
+This adventure was planned as the first half of a set and describes only the first four circles of the inferno.
+The second part of the set was planned to be released in late 1980.
+The introduction of the module credits Dante and notes that the Archdevils in the original Monster Manual were placed in the incorrect circles of Hell.
+The sequels that were planned to detail the lower levels were never published by Judges Guild.

+In 2014, Spellbook Games released Inferno: Journey through Maleboge, by Paul Elkmann and Geoffrey O. Dale, a three book set that revised and completed the original Judges Guild adventure.
+This revision includes all nine circles as described by Dante.